planetf1/maestro-knowledge/cli/README.md

 ### List Command

-The `list` command displays information about vector databases:
+The `list` command displays information about vector databases or embeddings:

 ```bash
 # List all vector databases